Jason Davis (actor, born 1984)

-Jason Davis (October 14, 1984 – February 16, 2020) was an American actor, best known for his role as the voice of Mikey Blumberg from the animated television series Recess.
+Jason Phillip Davis (October 14, 1984 – February 16, 2020) was an American actor, best known for his role as the speaking voice of Mikey Blumberg from the animated television series Recess.

 Early life and career

 Davis was born in Salt Lake City, Utah, on October 14, 1984.
 He was the son of Turkish American immigrant and wine grower Nebil Zarif and Jewish American Nancy Davis, daughter of industrialist and billionaire Marvin Davis, and the grandson of Barbara Davis.
 He has two brothers: Brandon Davis and Alexander Davis and two half-sisters, Isabella and Mariella Rickel from his mother's second marriage to Ken Rickel.

 Davis had a starring role on Recess, as Mikey Blumberg, from 1997 to 2001.
 Davis also appeared in 7th Heaven as Dwight Jefferson.
 He also appeared on Millionaire Matchmaker and Jessabelle.

 Davis was a cast member on the fourth season of VH1's Celebrity Rehab with Dr. Drew, which documented his treatment for substance abuse.

 At the time of his death, Davis was set to appear in the upcoming television series, The Two Jasons.